 Every three years, a risk analysis document is drawn up for the entire Group, together with an audit plan, the latest of which, was drawn up in 2024 and approved at the Board of Directors’ meeting of 18 December 2024, covers the 2025-2027 timeframe.

-The model of organization, management and control pursuant to Legislative Decree no. 231/2001 was also adopted by subsidiaries of strategic importance.
+The organisation, management and control model pursuant to Italian Legislative Decree 231/2001 has also been adopted by strategically important subsidiaries.

 The Board of Directors also established the Supervisory Body, approving the relevant regulations.